cultofmetatron/peterdecroos-blog/source/_posts/2014-01-22-javascript-generators-first-impressions.markdown

 categories: generators promises
 ---

-Ecmascript 6 (harmony) is comming out soon and one of the most exciting features it offers are generators.
+Ecmascript 6 (harmony) is coming out soon and one of the most exciting features it offers are generators.
 Generators are a minimalist flow control system that gives a much finer grained level of control than we were afforded up till now.